zznewclear13/zznewclear13.me/README.md

 Note that sometimes changing Pug include file or MD file may not refresh the browser.

 ### 2. Production mode
 This will build your website in your `./dist` folder.
-You may change webpack configure to make your ideal file structure.
+You may change webpack configuration to get your ideal file structure.
 ```
 $ npm run build